 • Amendment to IFRS 16, 'Leases' - Covid-19 related rent concessions - As a result of the coronavirus (COVID-19) pandemic, rent concessions have been granted to lessees.
-Such concessions might take a variety of forms, including payment holidays and deferral of lease payments.
-On 28 May 2020, the IASB published an amendment to IFRS 16 that provides an optional practical expedient for lessees from assessing whether a rent concession related to COVID-19 is a lease modification.
+In May 2020, the IASB published an amendment to IFRS 16 that provided an optional practical expedient for lessees from assessing whether a rent concession related to COVID-19 is a lease modification.
+On 31 March 2021, the IASB published an additional amendment to extend the date of the practical expedient from 30 June 2021 to 30 June 2022.
 Lessees can elect to account for such rent concessions in the same way as they would if they were not lease modifications.
 In many cases, this will result in accounting for the concession as variable lease payments in the period(s) in which the event or condition that triggers the reduced payment occurs.